Resilience and Trauma-Informed Perspectives

 Expanded ACE surveys include poverty, discrimination, homelessness, and community violence.
 The presence of four or more ACEs is associated with increased risk of poor behavioral, social, mental, and medical health.
 According to the Center for Disease Control (2020) about 61% of adults in 25 states reported they had experienced at least one type of ACE, and nearly 1 in 6 adults reported they had experienced four or more types of ACEs.
 Women and several racial/ethnic minority groups are at greater risk for experiencing more ACEs.
 The economic and social costs to families, communities, and society totals hundreds of billions of dollars each year.
 Preventing ACEs could reduce a large number of health conditions.
 Acknowledging the importance of identifying and treating ACEs, certificate students could positively impact these numbers, and will be better prepared to provide interventions to others.

-The primary audience for the certificate program includes undergraduate students that are in helping professions such as social work, education, psychology, nursing, and public health.
+The primary audience for the certificate program includes undergraduate students planning to go into helping professions such as social work, education, psychology, nursing, and public health.
 Students from health sciences programs, including the Carver College of Medicine, the physician assistant studies and services program, and the College of Law, could benefit as well.
 All undergraduate students are eligible to participate.

 The interdisciplinary Certificate in Resilience and Trauma-Informed Perspectives is sponsored by the School of Social Work and the College of Education, with support from the Colleges of Nursing and Public Health.
 The certificate is administered by the School of Social Work.